UoMResearchIT/mine-the-gaps/README.md

 ### Download data and API

+# Acknowledgements
+This web application is part of the project "Understanding the relationship between human health and the environment' funded by the Alan Turing Institute

 # Copyright & Licensing

 ## Authors
 Ann Gledson, Douglas Lowe, David Topping and Caroline Jay

-This software has been developed by Ann gledson from the [Research IT](https://research-it.manchester.ac.uk/) group at the [University of Manchester](https://www.manchester.ac.uk/).
+This software has been developed by Ann Gledson from the [Research IT](https://research-it.manchester.ac.uk/) group at the [University of Manchester](https://www.manchester.ac.uk/).